hassanajulo/hassanajulo.github.io/content/publication/preprint/index.md

 ---
-title: "Spatial and spatiotemporal machine learning models for studying COVID-19 dynamics: A review of methodology and reporting practices"
+title: "Spatial and spatiotemporal machine learning models for studying COVID-19 dynamics: A review of methodology and reporting practices (Revised version accepted for publication in Epidemiologic Reviews)"

 authors:
 - admin